wrtobin/wrtobin.github.io/index.md

 The above GEOSX work represents approximately 50% of my time effort at LLNL over the last ~3 years.

-The other 50% of my time has involved some similar work, modernization efforts on legacy codebases, binary database design, database query-layer design and implementation, visualization tool development and modernization, CI/CD, workflow automation, regression testing / workflow testing tool development, project management, and additional efforts.
+The other 50% of my time has involved similar work.
+But in addition: modernization efforts on legacy codebases, binary database design, database query-layer design and implementation, visualization tool development and modernization, CI/CD, workflow automation, regression testing / workflow testing tool development, project management, and additional efforts.